36 Classroom Rules for Student Success

 - Be proud of your work

-Build the foundation
+Build the Foundation

-improved student academics, respectful discussions, and a growth mindset are just a few.
-Classroom rules can help establish a sense of community when they’re built on collective classroom values.
+There are so many benefits to building a classroom that feels like a community: improved academic achievement, respectful discussions, enhanced academic performance, and a growth mindset are just a few.
+Classroom rules can help establish a sense of community when they're built on collective values that drive positive learning outcomes.

 Start with the big picture: what core values should inform the way you and your students interact?
-Values like self-respect, positivity, encouragement and passion are all great places to start.
+Values like self-respect, positivity, encouragement, and passion are all great places to start.

 Take those big-picture rules and use them to create smaller, more actionable ones.
-If you want to promote respect in your classroom, create rules that ask students to use positive language, respect their classmates’ property and keep their hands to themselves.
+If you want to promote respect in your classroom, create rules that ask students to use positive language, respect their classmates' property, and keep their hands to themselves.

 Emphasize that rules are in place to guide student learning.
 Communicate to students that classroom rules make the classroom a safe and supportive environment for all students.